Migration-related Information and Resources

 In this short narrative, Mikhail Sebastian recounts his experience as a stateless man who has been living in the United States for 16 years.
 He describes his statelessness as a condition that threatens to dehumanize him.
 In the video, Sebastian details the legal and social path that led him to become stateless, as well as the challenges that face him as a stateless man in the United States.

 An asylum-seeker is an individual who has submitted a claim for refugee status but whose request has not yet been determined.
-More than one million applications were submitted in 2013, an increase of 15% since 2012.
-As of 2014, the main destination countries for asylum seekers were Germany, the United States, and South Africa.
-The UNHCR is working with international organizations to address the increasing number of unaccompanied or separated children seeking asylum in 2014.
-The UNHCR’s trend report in 2013 highlighted Kenya as a major source of such an increase.
+Nearly 1.7 applications were submitted in 2014, an increase of around 50% since 2013.
+According to the UNHCR’s trend report in 2014, the main destination countries for asylum seekers were the Russian Federation, Germany, and the United.

 Mixed status families are those in which family members possess different legal statuses.
 In 2011, Pew Research Center estimated that at least nine million people were in ‘mixed-status’ families that included at least one unauthorized adult and one U.S. born child.
 This is consistent with 2008 findings that 73% of children with at least one undocumented parent were U.S. citizens by birth.
 Furthermore, one U.S. Department of Homeland Security report stated that 46,486 immigrants who were deported between January 1, 2011 and June 30, 2011 stated that they were the parent of at least one child who possessed U.S. citizenship by birth.